Donald F. Maxwell

 May they all return home safely to their loved ones.

-A 2013 addition to the Washington County Genealogical Society Web page offers the following:
+A 2013 addition to the Washington County Genealogical Society (link no longer works.
+Glad I copied and pasted the info when the link did work.)
+Web page offers the following:

 Died on 6/12/1944